solidrock-technology/docs/docs/guide/organisations.md

 ## Office Email Address

 The email address will be available on the frontend for event delegates to use for event support.
-Solidrock will also use the email address for account and billing communciations.
+Solidrock will also use the email address for account and billing communications.

 ## Office Telephone Number